bchareyre/yade-mpi/doc/sphinx/prog.rst

 In-engine and in-functor timing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Timing within engines (and functors) is based on :yref:`TimingDeltas` class.
+Timing within engines (and functors) is based on :yref:`TimingDeltas` class which is by default instantiated in engines and functors as Engine::timingDeltas and Functor::timingDeltas (:yref:`Engine.timingDeltas` and :yref:`Functor.timingDeltas` in Python).
 It is made for timing loops (functors' loop is in their respective dispatcher) and stores cummulatively time differences between *checkpoints*.

 .. note:: Fine timing with ``TimingDeltas`` will only work if timing is enabled globally (see previous section).
 The code would still run, but giving zero times and exec counts.

 #.
-Engine::timingDeltas must point to an instance of :yref:`TimingDeltas` (prefferably instantiate :yref:`TimingDeltas` in the constructor):
+Preferably define the timingDeltas attributes in the constructor:

 	.. code-block:: c++